Note

 - [Optional] Deploy the Admin web app to manage and monitor links in UI.

 - For this tutorial, SMS requests are routed to an Azure Function.
-You could always use an existing service, different framework like express or just run the tutorial as a Node.JS console app.
-To follow this tutorial with an Azure Function, see instructions to set it up: Azure Function for TypeScript.
+You can use an existing service, different framework like express or just run the tutorial as a Node.js console app.
+To follow this tutorial with an Azure Function, see instructions to set it up at Azure Function for TypeScript.

 Architecture overview